BlackBoiler vs. Gavel Exec (2026): Automated Pipeline vs. Interactive AI Review

 FeatureBlackBoilerGavel Exec

-Free TrialDemo and custom onboarding required to access the product✓ 25 queries/user, no card required
+Free TrialDemo and custom onboarding required to access the product✓ 25 free queries, no credit card, no demo required

-AI FeaturesAutomated redlining and playbook markup; no drafting or chat✓ Review, redline, draft, playbooks
+AI FeaturesAutomated redlining and playbook markup; no drafting or chat✓ Contract review, redlining, drafting, playbooks

-PlaybooksPlaybook builder with 200+ pre-built rules; expert build option available✓ AI playbook generator
+PlaybooksPlaybook builder with 200+ pre-built rules; expert build option available✓ AI-generated from your templates and precedent docs, fully editable

-Word IntegrationOutputs tracked changes to Word via submission model; no native add-in✓ Native add-in
+Word IntegrationOutputs tracked changes to Word via submission model; no native add-in✓ Works in Word and browser

 SupportDedicated onboarding team; ongoing support tier not publicly listed✓ Live chat, support calls, and onboarding